-Thank you, Shannon and Jason for choosing White Tiger Photographic to capture your special day.
-Best Wishes!
+Congratulations, Dan and Megan!
+Thank you for choosing White Tiger Photographic to capture your special day!